In this chapter:

 13.5.1.
 Individuals at increased risk

-The meningococcal vaccines are recommended (but not funded) for other individuals at risk, as described in Table 13.4.
+The meningococcal vaccines are recommended (but not funded) for other individuals at risk, as described in non-shaded rows in Table 13.4.

 There are areas of the world where the risk of meningococcal disease is increased.
 Nevertheless, the risk to travellers to the developing world has been estimated as being less than one in a million per month.
 Recurrent epidemics of meningococcal disease occur in the sub-Saharan ‘meningitis belt’, from Senegal in the west to Ethiopia in the east, usually during the dry season (December to June).
 Epidemics are occasionally identiﬁed in other parts of the world, including in Europe and the Americas.
 Generally, countries outside of Africa experience smaller outbreaks, but case-fatality rates can be high.